grnet/synnefo/snf-app/docs/src/configuration.rst

 defined in ``/etc/synnefo/*.conf`` files.
-The location can be altered by setting an enviromental variable named ``SYNNEFO_SETTINGS_DIR`` to the appropriate path, or by using the ``--settings-dir`` option of the ``synnefo-manage`` tool.
+The location can be altered by setting an enviromental variable named ``SYNNEFO_SETTINGS_DIR`` to the appropriate path, or by using the ``--settings-dir`` option of the ``snf-manage`` tool.

 Synnefo package bundles a `Django` project with predefined common `settings` and `urls` set.
-The corresponding  ``manage.py`` for the bundled project is ``synnefo-manage``.
+The corresponding  ``manage.py`` for the bundled project is ``snf-manage``.
 After the package installation the tool should be available as a command from your system's terminal.
-Due to this nature of `synnefo-manage` it is possible to alter settings not only using ``.conf`` files but also by providing a custom python module by using ``DJANGO_SETTINGS_MODULE`` evnironmental variable or ``--settings`` option of the tool.
+Due to this nature of `snf-manage` it is possible to alter settings not only using ``.conf`` files but also by providing a custom python module by using ``DJANGO_SETTINGS_MODULE`` evnironmental variable or ``--settings`` option of the tool.